DuarteAd/ScreenBang/README.md

-For english poeple, read here.
-Pour les compatriotes Français, c'est plus bas :p
 # **ScreenBang**

-**ScreenBang** is a Flipper Zero payload designed to discreetly capture a screenshot of a target Windows machine and send it directly to a Discord server via a webhook.
-This tool provides both a Python-based solution and a standalone executable for flexible and seamless use.
+**ScreenBang** is a Flipper Zero payload project designed to discreetly capture screenshots of a target Windows machine and send them directly to a Discord channel via a webhook.
+This repository provides both customizable and pre-configured payloads to cater to various user needs, making it a turnkey solution for Flipper Zero users.

 ---

 ## **Features**

 - 📸 **Screenshot Capture**: Takes a full-screen screenshot of the target machine.
 - 🚀 **Discord Webhook Integration**: Automatically sends screenshots to a Discord channel.
-- 🧹 **Automatic Cleanup**: Deletes temporary files, including the executable, after execution.
+- 🧹 **Automatic Cleanup**: Deletes temporary files, including the script, after execution.
-- 🕵️ **Stealth Mode**: Operates using hidden PowerShell commands to avoid detection.
+- 🕵️ **Stealth Mode**: Executes commands in hidden PowerShell windows to avoid detection.
-- 🔌 **Flipper Zero Integration**: Designed specifically for Flipper Zero's BadUSB functionality.
+- 🔌 **Flipper Zero Integration**: Optimized for Flipper Zero’s BadUSB functionality with both configurable and pre-configured payloads.
+- 📂 **Customizable File Paths**: Allows users to specify temporary file locations for enhanced discretion.
+- 💡 **User-Friendly Setup**: Minimal configuration required for pre-configured payloads.

 ---

 ## **Project Structure**

 ```
 ScreenBang/
 │
-├── bang.py               # Python script for screenshot capture and Discord webhook
+├── syshelper.py           # Python script for screenshot capture and Discord webhook
-├── bang.exe              # Compiled standalone executable of bang.py
-├── app.py                # Flask server for hosting the scripts
+├── app.py                 # Flask server for hosting the script
-├── Screen Bang PY        # Payload for downloading and executing bang.py
-├── Screen Bang EXE       # Payload for downloading and executing bang.exe
+├── screen_bang.txt        # Customizable payload (placeholders for user configuration)
+├── screen_bang_CONFIGURED.txt # Pre-configured payload (ready to use)
-├── LICENSE               # MIT license
+├── LICENSE                # MIT License
 ├── README.md              # Project documentation
 ```

 ---

+## **Payloads Overview**

+### **1. screen_bang.txt**

+A flexible payload that allows user configuration:

+- Replace `<your app url>` with the URL hosting the `syshelper.py` script.
+- Replace `<your webhook here>` with your Discord webhook URL.

+### **2. screen_bang_CONFIGURED.txt**

+A pre-configured payload for direct use:

+- Pre-configured to download the `syshelper.py` script from `https://screenshot-badkb-806c08a412f9.herokuapp.com/`.
+- Replace `<your webhook here>` with your Discord webhook URL.

+---

 ## **Requirements**

 - A **Flipper Zero** device with BadUSB functionality enabled.
 - A **Discord Webhook URL**.
-- A target machine running Windows (7, 10, or 11).
+- A target machine running Windows (7, 10, or 11) with Python installed.

-### **Optional: Python-based setup**
-- Python 3.8+ installed on the target machine.
+### **Optional Setup for Developers**

+- Flask server for hosting the script (`app.py`).
 - Required Python libraries:
   - `requests`
   - `Pillow`